hashicorp/terraform-provider-hcp/docs/resources/vault_secrets_integration_confluent.md

 Required:

-- `cloud_api_key_id` (String) Public key used alongside the private key to authenticate against the target project.
+- `cloud_api_key_id` (String) Public key used alongside the private key to authenticate for cloud apis.
-- `cloud_api_secret` (String, Sensitive) Private key used alongside the public key to authenticate against the target project.
+- `cloud_api_secret` (String, Sensitive) Private key used alongside the public key to authenticate for cloud apis.

 ## Import